praveentcom/devmdx/README.md

 #### Deployment

-When deploying DevCard to production, make sure to:
+When deploying DevMDX to production, make sure to:

 1. **Set environment variables** in your hosting platform (Vercel, Netlify, etc.)
 2. **Configure allowed hostnames** for any external image sources or CDNs